hazelcast/hazelcast-docker/README.md

 $ docker run -p 8080:8080 -e PROMETHEUS_PORT=8080
 ```

 Then, the metrics are available at: `http://localhost:8080/metrics`.
-Note that you can add also `-e JAVA_OPTS='-Dhazelcast.jmx=true'` to expose JMX Hazelcast application metrics.
+Note that you can add also `-e JAVA_OPTS='-Dhazelcast.jmx=true'` to expose JMX via Prometheus (otherwise just JVM metrics are visible).

 ## Docker Images Usages